Secret Magic Control Agency: Reception

+Streaming viewership

 According to streaming aggregator FlixPatrol, the film topped the global viewership charts on Netflix in its first week.
 On 27 March 2021, a few days after the film began streaming on Netflix, the film became the second most popular film on the platform as it overcame and bypassed the ratings of Hollywood and worldwide blockbusters that included Fast and Furious.
-In the United States it became the third most popular film seen in the movies section and top sixth overall.
-In the United Kingdom the film reached the sixth position in rankings.
-In Germany the film reached third position and tenth overall.
+In the United States, it became the third most popular film seen in the movies section and top sixth overall.
+In the United Kingdom, the film reached the sixth position in rankings.
+In Germany, the film reached third position and tenth overall.
 Overall on that day it was the top film in Greece, Denmark, Finland, Cyprus, Sweden, Norway, Luxembourg and Jamaica.

 On 28 March 2021, Secret Magic Control Agency was second in rankings worldwide.
 In the US where it was released it moved up to second most popular film in the movies section and top fourth overall.
 The film maintained its previous lead in the Scandinavian nations and Greece while the film moved up to the top position in France.
-In Germany the film continued to be at the second position, and it attained top position in Poland and Brazil.
+In Germany, the film continued to be at the second position, and it attained top position in Poland and Brazil.

 According to an IndieWire report, by 29 March 2021 the film ranked second on Netflix.
 In the US the streaming rankings were the same as the previous day.

 Secret Magic Control Agency broke its own record from March in Netflix during April.
 Secret Magic Control Agency managed to become the top rated film in the Netflix platform for two days subsequently after which it went to second in rankings after Sky High was released.

 The film has received significant coverage in Mexico and France.
 In its first week of release,it was one of the top-watched films in Mexico.
 The film was part of the top ten listings in the Netflix Spanish catalogue.
 According to FlixPatrol, the film was the most watched on Netflix for five days in a row in France in its first week.
 EcranLarge report from France noted "Hansel and Gretel, Secret Agents is shaping up to be another successful cartoon on Netflix, available since March 25."
-In Philippines and Greece the film was part of the compilation of recommended shows to watch in Netflix.
-In the second week of April the film continued to be in the top ten rankings in Netflix in certain countries.
+In Philippines and Greece, the film was part of the compilation of recommended shows to watch in Netflix.
+In the second week of April, the film continued to be in the top ten rankings in Netflix in certain countries.
 According to Nielsen ratings, Secret Magic Control Agency is the sixth highest video on demand program watched in United States.
 For the week of March 29–April 4, Nielsen calculated the film to rise to the second highest most watched film in the country.
 It became the tenth most popular film in April on Netflix.